 DO NOT TAKE SAND!

 First up, Souvenir hunters.
 DO NOT be tempted to take sand.
-While some talk of a curse, and stories of people having to return the sand to break a run of bad luck we tend to lean on the side of hearsay.
-But removing the sand is deeply offensive to the Hawaiian culture and if everyone did how much would be left for future generations.
+While some talk of a curse, and stories of people having to return the sand to break a run of bad luck, we tend to lean on the side of hearsay.
+But removing the sand is deeply offensive to the Hawaiian culture and if everyone did how much would be left for future generations?

 We rarely take anything from anywhere but for some reason, people have taken to taking a sample of the sand home and it needs to STOP!

 The Bay is split into two parts the inner Baby pond and the outer Ocean.
-The two separated by an iron looking Lava wall that is seriously imposing.
+The two are separated by an iron-looking Lava wall that is seriously imposing.
 The outer water is a great option for those bored with living, so we stick to the inner bay.
-This small, baby pond it little more than a place you float and relax.
+This small, baby pond is little more than a place you float and relax.
 It is perfect for cooling off but little more.
 There is a small wave pool on the right side of the pond that can at times be fun, and others a bit dangerous as the surf surges in and out.

 Overall it is a poor bathing beach and only worth a dip to cool off and tick another box.